-Ms. Chinaris stated the environmental concerns alone are not adequately satisfied in her opinion because of the limited scope.
+Ms. Chinaris stated the environmental concerns alone are not adequately satisfied in her opinion by the applicant because of the limited scope of the investigation.
 There are a lot of woodlands there, there seems to be a lot of endangered species, and a lot of considerations that perhaps haven't been taken into consideration.
 She said she doesn't feel satisfied that everything has been done that should be done before making such a massive change to an area that could be very environmentally delicate and important.
+She said the idea of the possible septic tanks so close to the river is another consideration that she feels the board should be very careful about.